elastic/elastic-agent/docs/component-specs.md

 ### `proxied_actions` (list of strings)

-The action types that are proxied to the corresponding component.
+The action types that should be forwarded to the corresponding component.
 Inital application for this was forwarding the Agent actions such as UNENROLL and UPGRADE to Endpoint service as a part of the Agent/Endpoint tamper protection feature.

 Example for Endpoint spec:
 ```